HBCUs capitalize on growing interest by adding sport options

 “It means a lot because it gives me the opportunity to participate in triathlon and still go to an HBCU, and as a person of color, that is a one-of-a-kind experience,” she said.

 This trend picked up in 2020.
-The rise in social awareness that followed Floyd’s slaying and a wave of interest in HBCUs fueled a spike in donations, helping support the clear interest in Black athletes interested in non-traditional sports.
+The rise in social awareness that followed Floyd’s slaying and a wave of interest in HBCUs fueled a spike in donations, helping support the clear interest in Black athletes playing non-traditional sports.

 “I think it’s just an evolution of where we (Black people) are as a society,” said Delaware State athletic director Alecia Gadson, whose school added women’s triathlon in 2021 and will be adding women’s soccer and women’s lacrosse in the next school year.
 “We’re thinking differently.
 You know, when you have a kid now, you don’t have to say, ’Oh, I’m going to push them into basketball just because they’re tall.
 You may say, ‘Hey, you know what?
 They might be able to do volleyball.’
 I think it’s a mindset.”

-Deion Sanders has played a significant role in raising the profile of HBCUs in recent years.
+Deion Sanders has played a significant role in raising the profile of HBCUs.
 The former NFL defensive back coached the Jackson State football program for three seasons, most recently in 2022 before being hired at Colorado.

 “I think that Deion’s level of engagement helped to put fuel to the fire,” Southern Intercollegiate Athletic Conference (SIAC) commissioner Anthony Holloman said.
 “But I think the fire had already been lit.”